The Stars Signing Up For Saudis Football Project - UrduPoint

 The Stars Signing Up For Saudi's Football Project

-Paris, (UrduPoint / Pakistan Point News - 10th Aug, 2023 ) :Saudi Arabia has emerged as a force in the football transfer market this year, offering eye-watering salaries that have lured a host of big Names to the oil-rich Gulf kingdom.
+Paris, (UrduPoint / Pakistan Point News - 15th Aug, 2023 ) :Saudi Arabia has emerged as a force in the football transfer market this year, offering eye-watering salaries that have lured a host of big Names including Cristiano Ronaldo and Neymar to the oil-rich Gulf kingdom.

 Here, AFP Sport takes a look at some of the biggest names to make the move: The stars Cristiano Ronaldo's arrival in January to play for Riyadh-based Al-Nassr is what first drew global attention to ongoing efforts to boost the Saudi Pro League.